To be eligible for federally funded financial aid programs, applicants must first meet the following general eligibility criteria:

 To receive scholarship aid, students must meet the requirements of each specific scholarship awarded, as outlined in the Letter of Intent the student signs and returns to the Financial Aid Office when the scholarship is awarded.
 ALL scholarships require at least a 2.0 cumulative GPA and most follow federal eligibility requirements.
 Many scholarships require the student to complete the FAFSA to demonstrate eligibility.

-View individual scholarships and their requirements.
+View individual scholarships and their requirements in the Financial Aid and Scholarship Guide.

 A student who loses eligibility for federal aid has two options for regaining eligibility: